 Distance: 41.4 miles.
 Elevation: 5305 ft.

-This ride can be described as epic, for several reasons.
-The one that really sticks with me is the sight of the catastrophic destruction wrought on this beautiful gorge by the floods following Tempête Alex, a year ago.
+This ride to Col de Tende can be described as epic, for several reasons.
+The aspect that sticks in my mind the most is the sight of the catastrophic destruction wrought on this beautiful gorge by the floods following Tempête Alex, a year ago.
 I had already seen evidence of flood damage on previous rides.
 In fact I remember seeing the shell of a building by the river’s edge just outside Breil-sur-Roya, being propped up with acros.
 At the time maybe I didn’t fully ‘get it’.
 But today, I really did get it!